mynl/aggregate/doc/2_user_guides/2_x_re_pricing.rst

     print(a.reinsurance_kinds())
     print(a.reinsurance_description())

-Plot showing the impact of occurrence reinsurance on severity and aggregate losses, and the ceded severity and aggregate.
+``'plot`` shows the impact of occurrence reinsurance on severity and aggregate losses, and the ceded severity and aggregate.

 .. ipython:: python
     :okwarning: